Heard of the expression “Great things come in small packages?

-Size-wise, they’re about the same, but the ECM is a couple of inches narrower than the Profitec, making it a good choice for anyone looking for a small yet powerful machine.
+Size-wise, they’re about the same, but the ECM is a couple of inches narrower than the Profitec, making it a good choice for anyone looking for a small yet powerful machines.

 They are also easy to open and repair.
 The Profitec has a larger interior, which makes it easier to navigate, but the ECM is more compact and has all of its components within easy reach.